zobnin/aiolauncher_scripts/README_RICH_UI.md

 1. It changes the position of the element only within the current line;
 2. Possible `gravity` values: `left`, `top`, `right`, `bottom`, `center_h` (horizontal centering), `center_v` (vertical centering) and `anchor_prev`;
-3. `Gravity` values can be combined, for example, to display a text element in the top right corner of the current line, you can specify `gravity = "top|right"`;
+3. `Gravity` values can be combined, for example, to display a text element in the top right corner of the current line, you can specify `gravity = "top|right"`.

 Also, there are two limitations to know about: